alfonsograziano/web-developer-roadmap/README.md

 - [ ]  Share on Linkedin the Github repository with your notes and ask for Pull Requests
 - [ ]  Participate in an online JS event/workshop and after that, share a post on Linkedin with what you learned
 ### 🏗️ Week 5 - A first website
+#### Week Description

+This week, you will be working on an exciting personal project that puts into practice all the knowledge you've gained so far.
+The project will be a fully responsive website featuring at least three different pages with seamless navigation between them.
+The mobile UI should include a hamburger menu for easy navigation.
+To enhance user interaction, you'll create a form and implement basic CRUD functionality using localStorage.
+Once the project is completed, you'll showcase it through a video or a LinkedIn carousel, publish the code on GitHub, and receive peer review in the form of a Pull Request.

+#### Why It Matters

+Undertaking a personal project like this is an excellent opportunity to demonstrate your skills, creativity, and understanding of web development concepts.
+It serves as a practical assessment of your learning and allows you to apply your knowledge to real-world scenarios.
+The project requirements ensure that you cover essential aspects of modern web development, such as responsive design, user interaction, and data management.

+Moreover, showcasing your project through a video or a LinkedIn carousel and sharing the code on GitHub will help build your portfolio and online presence.
+This exposure can lead to valuable connections, job opportunities, and feedback from peers, further enhancing your growth and development as a web developer.

 Project requirements: